sginne/finnish-cyrillic-keyboard/README.md

 # Xorg phonetic cyrillic layout for finnish keyboard

+See this readme in raw format(!!!), cba to do formatting atm.

 This layout hack aimed primarily at russians who live in Finland and use linux, but dont want to use silly stickers.
 Installation is pretty straightforward: